mikecx/pfcs/README.md

 This is designed to run in a background job after the feedback is submitted and then emails a response to the patient.

 While building the app, I used multiple different AI tools to help speed up the development process.
 I used GitHub Copilot to help write code and generate outlines in tests.
-I used Anthropic's Claude to help figure get the class names for the basic UI design.
+I used Anthropic's Claude to help get the class names for the basic UI design.
 Finally, I used OpenAI's GPT-4 for the AI work described above as well as quick "Fix it" calls inside my editor.